July 7, 1520 – Spanish conquistadores defeated larger Aztec army at the Battle of Otumba.

 July 7, 1865 - Mary Surratt was executed by the U.S. government for her role as a conspirator in Abraham Lincoln’s assassination.
 Many expected President Andrew Johnson to pardon Surratt because the U.S. government had never hanged a woman.
 Ever since her death, numerous sightings of Mary Surratt’s ghost and other strange occurrences have been reported around Fort McNair.
 A hooded figure in black, bound at the hands and feet as Surratt had been at the time of her execution, has allegedly been seen moving about.
 Several children of soldiers have reported a “lady in black” who plays with them.

 July 7, 1882 – War of 1812 veteran John Green died at the age of 92.
-He is buried in the John Green Cemetery near Burnt Corn in Conecuh County.
+Born on March 8, 1790, he was buried in the John Green Cemetery near Burnt Corn in Conecuh County.

 July 7, 1887 – Artist Marc Chagall was born in Vitebsk, Russia.